 Many natural products I never in a million years expected to see available are now here!
 So now we can have our cake and eat it too.

 Nothing is perfect so there are of course negatives to living here.
 I still get angry when I’m not given the right of way as a pedestrian.
 And when I get a little too adventurous with my food choices I end up paying for that later.

 I have never personally felt unsafe in Cuenca.
 In fact I feel much safer here than in the downtown area of my hometown.
 I have heard of a few incidents while living here but nothing that a) couldn’t be experienced in any city or b) couldn’t be avoided by taking precaution.

 Hungry for more?
-Here are another 15 My Life in Ecuador stories.
+Here are Ecuador expat stories.

 Have a question for Damaris about what it’s like to live in Ecuador?
 Join her in the comments below!